 - Provide an extremely agile way for administrators to access rapidly changing training materials quickly and effectively.

-- Enable administrators to create customisable reports that gauge the effectiveness of a learning solution and helps edit the courseware to enhance the learner experience.
+- Enable administrators to create customizable reports that gauge the effectiveness of a learning solution and helps edit the courseware to enhance the learner experience.

 Note: The images above show launch page and content page of the platform.